GreenSaladLeaf/Bike-Share/README.md

 ### Handling Multiple Large CSV Files
 The dataset, consisting of 12 months of trip data in separate CSV files, was uploaded to a Google Cloud Storage bucket.
 A consolidated SQL table was then created by combining all 12 months of data, ensuring consistency across the files, as they shared the same column structure.
-### ROCCC:
-Reliable: The data comes directly from Cyclistic’s system, which is a trusted source.

 Original: The data is original, containing raw trip-level records from the bike-share system.